tserg/marketplace/README.md

 This is a simple marketplace application for users to list items for sale and buy items.
 Any payment is transferred between buyer and seller directly.

+There are four possible roles for a user:
+1. Contract owner
+  * Can add admins
+  * Can add storeowners
+  * Can open stores
+2. Admin
+  * Can add storeowners
+  * Can open stores
+3. Storeowner
+  * Can open stores
+4. User

 ## Prerequisites

 Install truffle.